efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 One can combine Parser together for a chain of parsing, the only restriction is that their is only one name space for config parameter.
-So a two parameters with the same name will enter in collision.
+So two parameters with the same name will enter in confict.

 ::